As of May 4, 2025, All Examinees of the Yaelnet Test Are Required to Use a Computer to Type Their Essay

 It is also highly recommended to do the practice YAELNET test to practice typing your essay under the same conditions of the actual test.

-In addition, as of Sunday, May 4, 2025, the instructions at the beginning of the YAELNET test will be shortened, and the practice questions will be removed.
+In addition, as of Sunday, May 4, 2025, the instructions at the beginning of the YAELNET test were shortened, and the practice questions were removed.

 It is highly recommended to do the practice YAELNET test so that you will be familiar with the types of questions that will appear in the test and to practice marking the answers in the computerized test.